-Video: Use your credit card points to pay for a haunted getaway
+Use your credit card rewards to help pay for a spooky getaway to some of America’s most haunted hotels

 If you get a thrill from haunted houses, you can use your credit card points to pay for a getaway to a spooky hotel.